platformatic/docs/README.md

 ### Deleting directories

-Sometimes when you delete a directory in `./docs`, docusaurus will crash.
-Just stop it and restart.
+Deleting directories within `./docs` may cause Docusaurus to crash.
+If this happens, stop the server (Ctrl+C) and restart it.